DG structures on odd categorified quantum sl(2): Results on Grothendieck groups of dg-superalgebras

-Despite our protracted discussion of Hopfological algebra, the decategorification of categories of super dg-modules is not so unlike the decategorification of normal dg-modules.
+Despite our protracted discussion of Hopfological algebra, the decategorification of categories of dg-supermodules is not so unlike the decategorification of normal dg-modules.
 We detoured through Hopfological algebra to highlight the fact that the Grothendieck ring will have the structure of a module over the Gaussian integers $\Z[\sqrt{-1}]$.
 Just as in the usual theory of dg-modules over a dg-algebra $A$, to have a sensible notion of Grothendieck group of $\cal{D}(A)$, we pass to the compact or perfect derived category $\cal{D}^c(A)$.
-The category $\cal{D}^c(A)$ is a subcategory of $\cal{D}(A)$ consisting {\em compact } dg modules, that is, those super dg modules $M$ such that the functor $\HOM_{\cal{D}(A)}(M,-)$ commutes with infinite direct sums.
+The category $\cal{D}^c(A)$ is a subcategory of $\cal{D}(A)$ consisting {\em compact } dg modules, that is, those dg-supermodules $M$ such that the functor $\HOM_{\cal{D}(A)}(M,-)$ commutes with infinite direct sums.
 This is the same as considering $\cal{D}^{c}(A,H)$ in the Hopfological setup with $H$ defined in section~\ref{sec:gaussian}.

 For our purposes the connection between compact dg modules and finite-cell modules will be of particular relevance.
 See for example \cite[Example 2.4]{EQ2}.
+A \emph{finite-cell} module over a dg-superalgebra $A$ is a dg-supermodule with a finite filtration whose subquotients are isomorphic as dg-supermodules to dg-summands of $A$.
+Such finite-cell modules are always compact.